DualSwords/Dual-Swords/README.md

 The different versions are split up.

-Beta 1.0 is in both branches Post Beta and Beta 1.0.
+There is Beta and Post Beta(and Pre Alpha) at the moment.